Fahleh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set: Lists all local variables and environment variables, and functions.
-BEST="School": Creates a new local variable named BEST with value School. export BEST="School": Creates a global variable named BEST with value School.
+BEST="School": Creates a new local variable named BEST with value School. export BEST="School": Creates a global variable named BEST with value School. echo $((128 + $TRUEKNOWLEDGE)): Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.